snowmerak/prew/README.md

 `prew run`

 this command is run python code in current path.

+when run this command, it will install dependencies in spec.yaml.